Shantanu: Marriage with Ganga

 Shantanu stops Ganga from drowning their eighth child, who later was known as Bhishma.

 Shantanu saw a beautiful woman on the banks of the river Ganga and asked her to marry him.
 She agreed but with one condition: that Shantanu would never question any of her actions.
 They married and later she gave birth to a son.
 But she drowned the child.
 Shantanu could not ask her the reason, because of his promise, lest she would leave him.
 Six sons were born to the couple over the years and drowned by Ganga.

 When Ganga was about to drown their eighth son, the devastated Shantanu could not restrain himself and confronted her.
 Ganga explained to King Shantanu about Brahma's curse given to Mahabhisha and to her.
 She revealed to him that their eight children were the eight reincarnated Vasus who were cursed by sage Vasishtha to be born on earth as mortal humans.
-However, when they pacified him, he limited his curse and told them that they would be freed from this curse upon their birth as humans.
-So, she liberated the seven of them from human life by drowning them all.
-However, the Vasu Dyaus was cursed to live a long life and not to have a wife or children.
-But Vasishtha also gave him a boon that he would be virtuous, conversant with all the holy scriptures and would be an obedient son to his father.
+When the Vasus (except for the one called Prabhasa) pleaded for forgiveness, Vashishta limited his curse and told them that they would be freed from this curse upon their birth as humans.
+So, Ganga liberated the seven of them from human life by drowning them all.
+However, the Vasu Prabhasa was cursed to live a long life and not to have a wife or children.
+But he was also given a boon that would make him virtuous, conversant with all the holy scriptures and an obedient son to his father.
 Ganga said she would take him to train him properly for the king's throne and status.
 With these words, she disappeared along with the child, while Shantanu was struck with grief, pondering over spending the rest of his life without her.